 You are more than a bookkeeper.
 This course will help you build your confidence by focusing on the value of the Assistant Manager role.

-At the end of this session participants will walk away with the following:
+At the end of this session participants will walk away with an electronic workbook and the following:

 - How to maximize other income

 - How to read a financial statement

 - How to read financial reports.
 Variance, T12

 - How to think in terms of a business owner instead of an employee.